-At SPP, retirement means living your dreams no matter what age you are.
-You can start receiving benefits from the plan any time after the age of 55, even if you are still employed, or you can wait until the end of the year of your 71st birthday.
+Retirement should be about living your dreams no matter what your age.
+You can start receiving benefits from the plan anytime between the ages of 55 and 71, even if you’re still employed.
 CRA requires your funds to be converted into retirement income no later than December of the year you turn 71.

 To start receiving your benefits, contact our office at 1-800-667-7153.
-We will talk with you about your options and send you the forms needed to get the process started.
+We’ll explore your options and provide the forms to get you started.

-This annuity type provides the assurance of a death benefit to your beneficiary in the event you do not receive your account balance at retirement in pension payments.
-If you name your spouse as beneficiary of your account, CRA allows death benefits to be transferred, tax-deferred, directly to his or her SPP non-retired account or to an RRSP, RRIF or guaranteed Life Annuity.
+Receive the assurance of a death benefit to your beneficiary in the event you do not receive your account balance at retirement in pension payments.
+If you name your spouse as beneficiary of your account, CRA allows death benefits to be transferred, tax-deferred, directly to his/her SPP non-retired account or to an RRSP, RRIF or guaranteed Life Annuity.
 Tax-deferred transfer options are also available if the beneficiary is a financially dependent child or grandchild.
 You may change your beneficiary any time before your death.
-Please contact SPP or CRA for further information.

-This annuity type is payable for your life and your spouse’ s.
+Payable for the duration of your life and your spouse’ s.
 Benefits are based on your age and the age of your spouse.
 In the month following your death, payments continue to your surviving spouse for the remainder of his or her lifetime.
 Continuing benefits are selected at the time of retirement as 60%, 75% or 100% of annuity payments.
 If your spouse predeceases you, the payments stop with your death.

-Between the ages of 55 and 71, you have the option to transfer your SPP account to a Locked-in Retirement Account (LIRA), Prescribed Registered Retirement Income Fund (PRRIF) or life annuity at another financial institution.
-The following is a brief summary of each option.
-These options are subject to a transfer fee.
+Between the ages of 55 and 71, you may transfer your SPP account to a Locked-in Retirement Account (LIRA), Prescribed Registered Retirement Income Fund (PRRIF) or life annuity at another financial institution, subject to a transfer fee.

-A LIRA is an account to hold pension money and is basically what your active SPP account provides you except you cannot make further contributions.
+A LIRA is an account to hold pension money and is basically what your active SPP account provides, except you cannot make further contributions.
 If you do not need income, a LIRA allows you to manage your money personally until you choose a retirement option.
-Funds remains tax sheltered until transferred to a life annuity or PRRIF.
+Funds remain tax sheltered until transferred to a life annuity or PRRIF.
 The LIRA is only available until the end of the year in which you turn 71.

-A PRRIF is a retirement option that will provide you with annual income.
-Your maintain control of the investments and investment earnings continue to accumulate on a tax-sheltered basis.
-CRA determines the minimum amount an individual must take as income each year but there is no maximum.
+A PRRIF is a retirement option that provides annual income.
+You maintain control of the investments, and investment earnings continue to accumulate on a tax-sheltered basis.
+CRA determines the minimum amount an individual must take as income each year, but there is no maximum.
 Funds withdrawn are taxable income in the year received.

 This type of annuity is purchased from another financial institution.
 Payments must be guaranteed for life by the issuer and cannot be paid out in a lump sum.

-If your account balance is small, you may be able to have your account paid to you in a lump sum instead of receiving monthly payments.
+If your account balance is small, you may be able to receive a lump sum payment instead of monthly payments.